WildlifeDatasets/wildlife-datasets/README.md

 ## License

-This project is dual-licensed.
-It is freely available under the [GNU Affero General Public License v3.0 (AGPL-3.0)](LICENSE) for research, personal, and other AGPL-compliant use.
-Companies or individuals who want to use it without complying with the AGPL's obligations (e.g. inside a proprietary product or service) may instead obtain a separate commercial license by contacting [wilddatasets@gmail.com](mailto:wilddatasets@gmail.com).
+This project is freely available under the [GNU Affero General Public License v3.0 (AGPL-3.0)](LICENSE) for research, personal, and other AGPL-compliant use.
+For companies or individuals who want to use it without complying with the AGPL's obligations (e.g. inside a proprietary product or service), we may offer a separate commercial license by contacting [wilddatasets@gmail.com](mailto:wilddatasets@gmail.com).

-## Citation
+This license covers the code in this repository only.
+It does not supersede the individual licenses of the datasets it can load or reference.
+If you use any dataset, you must separately comply with that dataset's own license and terms of use.

-If you like our package, please cite our [paper](https://openaccess.thecvf.com/content/WACV2024/html/Cermak_WildlifeDatasets_An_Open-Source_Toolkit_for_Animal_Re-Identification_WACV_2024_paper.html).
-You may be also interested in our [SeaTurtleID2022](https://www.kaggle.com/datasets/wildlifedatasets/seaturtleid2022) dataset published in another [paper](https://openaccess.thecvf.com/content/WACV2024/html/Adam_SeaTurtleID2022_A_Long-Span_Dataset_for_Reliable_Sea_Turtle_Re-Identification_WACV_2024_paper.html).
+If you use our package, please cite the [paper](https://openaccess.thecvf.com/content/WACV2024/html/Cermak_WildlifeDatasets_An_Open-Source_Toolkit_for_Animal_Re-Identification_WACV_2024_paper.html).

 ```
 @InProceedings{Cermak_2024_WACV,